mosabami/modernize-app-ai-ready/exercises/ex-2/7-refactor-files.md

 1. Save and close the file.

-1. In the Visual Studio Code Explorer pane, select **Dockerfile**.
+1. In the Visual Studio Code Explorer pane, select **Dockerfile** inside the **Frontend** folder.
 The file displays in the right side of the Visual Studio Code window.

     ![bndhhefz.png](../../media/bndhhefz.png)